Used inside a fake

 , in which case the previous considerations still apply,

-except for the name of the mock method which must be "
+except for the name of the fake method which must be "

 ", will target the

-initializers of the faked class, if present in the mock-up class.
+initializers of the faked class, if present in the fake class.

 ", which if defined will